NXT TakeOver: The End: Preliminary matches

 The event opened with Andrade Cien Almas facing Tye Dillinger.
 In the end, Almas performed a running double knee smash on Dillinger, who was cornered, to win the match.

 Next, American Alpha (Jason Jordan and Chad Gable) defended the NXT Tag Team Championship against The Revival (Scott Dawson and Dash Wilder).
-In the end, The Revival executed the "Shatter Machine" on Jordan to regain the title.
-Post-match, American Alpha were ambushed and attacked by two men wearing black (later to referred to as "The Authors of Pain").
+In the end, The Revival executed the "Shatter Machine" on Jordan to regain the titles.
+Post-match, American Alpha were ambushed and attacked by two men wearing black (later referred to as The Authors of Pain, Akam and Rezar).
 Paul Ellering emerged and accompanied the duo backstage.

 After that, Shinsuke Nakamura faced Austin Aries.
 During the match, Aries applied the "Last Chancery" but Nakamura reached the ropes to break the hold.
 After Aries executed a Death Valley driver on the ring apron on Nakamura, he attempted a suicide dive but Nakamura avoided Aries, who collided with the guardrail.
 In the end, Nakamura executed a "Kinshasa" off the middle rope, an inverted powerslam and a "Kinshasa" on Aries for the win.

 In the penultimate match, Asuka defended the NXT Women's Championship against Nia Jax.
-In the end, Asuka executed a roundhouse kick, a spin kick and two more kicks on Jax to retain the title.
+In the end, Asuka executed a roundhouse kick, a spin kick, and two more kicks on Jax to retain the title.

 Main event

-In the main event, Samoa Joe defended the NXT Championship against "The Demon" Finn Bálor in a steel cage match.
+In the main event, Samoa Joe defended the NXT Championship against "The Demon" Finn Bálor in a Steel Cage match.
 During the match, Bálor executed a super Sling Blade for a near-fall.
 Joe executed a muscle buster on Bálor for a near-fall.
 Balor executed a "Coup de Grâce" on Joe for a near-fall.
 In the end, Bálor attempted to escape the cage after escaping the "Coquina Clutch", but Joe executed a super muscle buster to retain the title.